lavalink-devs/youtube-source/README.md

       youtube: false
 ```

+> [!NOTE]
-Existing options, such as `ratelimit` and `youtubePlaylistLoadLimit` will be picked up automatically by the plugin,
+> Existing options, such as `ratelimit` and `youtubePlaylistLoadLimit` will be picked up automatically by the plugin,
-so these don't need changing.
+> so these don't need changing.

 ## Available Clients
 Currently, the following clients are available for use: